mmphego/mmphego.github.io/_posts/2026-02-28-How-I-Built-20+-Custom-AI-Coding-Skills-to-Automate-My-Entire-Engineering-Workflow.md

 The skill generates five types of Mermaid diagrams automatically:

-* a Gantt timeline showing agent execution overlap
+* A Gantt timeline showing agent execution overlap
-* token distribution pie charts
+* Token distribution pie charts
-* cost breakdowns
+* Cost breakdowns
-* agent flow graphs, and
+* Agent flow graphs, and
-* dependency chains.
+* Dependency chains.

 It calculates a health score from 0-10 with penalty rules for excessive duration, error rates, cost outliers, and redundant tool calls.
 And it flags duplicate tool calls — same tool, same parameters, called multiple times in the same trace — which turned out to be one of our biggest sources of wasted tokens.